Are the DNA test results conclusive?

-The cheek cell samples are taken to our laboratory where they are treated in order to release the DNA coding from the cells.
+The cheek cell samples are taken to the laboratory where they are treated in order to release the DNA coding from the cells.
 The DNA is then introduced to an enzyme that duplicates the DNA, producing millions of copies ready for analysis.

 The DNA profile is made up of STR (Short Tandem Repeat) markers.
 As a child inherits half of his or her DNA from each parent, every STR marker in the child’s profile should be present in either the mother’s or father’s DNA.
-Our laboratory will test at least 16 STR markers to determine paternity.
+The laboratory will test at least 16 STR markers to determine paternity.